 Gold and antimony form in a relay of vein sets that cut across a steeply dipping zone of intensely altered rocks (the “host”).
 When observed from above, the host resembles the side rails of a ladder, where the sub-vertical mineralised vein sets are the rungs that extend from surface to depth.
 At Apollo and Rising Sun these individual ‘rungs’ have been defined over 350 m depth extent from surface to 550 m below surface, are 10 m to 20 m wide, and 20 m to 100 m in strike.

-Currently, there are 31 individual intersections exceeding 50 AuEq g/t x m (“AuEq g/t x width in m”) and 30 individual intersections exceeding 100 AuEq g/t x m which are globally leading hit rates.
+To 31 May 2024, there are 47 individual intersections exceeding 50 AuEq g/t x m (“AuEq g/t x width in m”) and 38 individual intersections exceeding 100 AuEq g/t x m which are globally leading hit rates.

 Assays from all completed holes have been released and can be found through our announcements here and below is a summary of the 10 best intersections reported so far.